 Small business investment companies are authorized to stimulate the flow of private equity capital to eligible small businesses.
 Under present Small Business Administration regulations, eligible small businesses include businesses that have a net worth not exceeding \$18 million and have average annual fully taxed net income not exceeding \$6 million for the most recent two fiscal years.
-In addition, a small business Administration.
+In addition, a small business investment company must devote 20% of its investment activity to smaller concerns as defined by the Small Business Administration.
 A smaller concern is one that has a net worth not exceeding \$6 million and has average annual fully taxed net income not exceeding \$2 million for the most recent two fiscal years.
 Small Business Administration regulations also provide alternative size standard criteria to determine eligibility, which depend on the industry in which the business is engaged and are based on such factors as the number of employees and gross sales.
-According to Small Businesses, invest in the equity securities of such businesses, and provide them with consulting and advisory services.
+According to Small Business Administration regulations, small business investment companies may make long-term loans to small businesses, invest in the equity securities of such businesses, and provide them with consulting and advisory services.
 Allied Investment provides long-term loans to qualifying small businesses; equity investments and consulting and advisory services are typically provided only in connection with such loans.